improveU/improveyou-website/README.md

 Execute in Laragon-Console, step for step:

 1. Install [Laragon](https://laragon.org/download/index.html)
-2. Clone this repository to your machine (save it in the laragon folder)
+2. Clone this repository to your machine (save it in the laragon/www folder)
 3. Start Laragon services
 4. Open the integrated Laragon-Terminal (Cmder)
-5. Navigate to the repository
+5. Navigate to the repository via cd command
 6. Run the following commands to get it to work

 Install all used composer packages